 "It's extremely important to build a personal and compassionate relationship with individuals.
 I look to gain their trust and desire to make progress in life alongside them."

-Intellectual and Mental Health field.
+Intellectual disabilities and Mental Health field.